hazemessamm/kyosai/README.md

 ---

-### Currently It's not fully ready, so there is no setup.py file
+## Currently, it's not fully ready, so there is no setup.py file.